catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Creating the application deployment
 ===================================

 First we need to create a manifest like this.
-If you're folliwing along with this example you should save this file as ``helloworld-deployment_1.yaml``
+If you're following along with this example you should save this file as ``helloworld-deployment_1.yaml``

 .. literalinclude:: _containers_assets/helloworld-deployment_1.yaml